linaGirl/leaky-bucket/README.md

 ## Browser

-The bucket can used in the browser.
-Import `src/LeakyBucket.js` for tht usecase.
+The bucket can used in the Browser.
+Import `src/LeakyBucket.js` for that usecase.

 ## Debugging